-What would be the best offer for any given user browsing your site?
+What would be the best offer for any user browsing your site?

-If they are browsing recipes, you could show them a cooking-related offer.
+If they’re browsing recipes, you could show them a cooking-related offer.

-If, on the other hand, they are browsing home improvement posts, you would do better to show them an offer related to home decor.
+If, on the other hand, they’re browsing home improvement posts, you’d do better to show them an offer related to home decor.

 Here’s an example from CountryLiving’s website.
-This popup appears to visitors who have viewed home improvement posts:
+This popup appears to visitors who’ve viewed home improvement posts:

 But if the visitor has viewed recipe posts, they’ll see this popup instead: